ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 ## Things to do

-- Edit view must use the OrderResponse.tsx component
+- Edit view must use the OrderResponse.tsx component for the correct permissions (group)

-- Update CSS to Match Mocks
+- Update CSS to Match Mocks (solo)

-- Default docket entry description to Order
+- Default docket entry description to Order (solo)

-- Type our newly added sequences
+- Type our newly added sequences (group)

+- clear form issue on edit (group)

+- finish accessibility test (solo / group)

+- add remaining units test (solo / group)

+- write integration (group)

+- fix missing local images for seed data (group)

+## Feedback from judges:

+1. Formatting of separate clauses should be: indent first line beginning with "ORDERED", following lines should return to left margin as in the example PDF you sent (so, normal paragraph formatting).

+2. Dates should have the following format in all cases where they've been generated/selected: "Month DD, YYYY" (essentially, spell out the month).

 ## Notes